Vanuatu: Tackling the impact of natural disasters by building a resilient education system

 These recent crises have underscored the importance of better preparation for similar emergencies and potential school closures.

 In 2020, GPE allocated two grants to Vanuatu: the country received just under US$500,000 in accelerated funding to support the education system’s recovery from the cyclone and $750,000 in accelerated funding to address the challenges of the COVID-19 pandemic as well as preparedness for future crises that might necessitate school closures.
-In 2021, Vanuatu received a further $3 million from GPE to consolidate its efforts to support education continuity during and after disasters.

-The programs supported by GPE’s accelerated funding are aligned with the Tropical Cyclone Harold Education Emergency Response Action Plan, developed by Vanuatu’s Ministry of Education and Training in collaboration with the Education Cluster, and were designed to be complementary.
-Coordinating the program initiatives with national and international responses also ensured that efforts were not duplicated.
+The programs supported by GPE’s accelerated funding aligned with the Tropical Cyclone Harold Education Emergency Response Action Plan, developed by Vanuatu’s Ministry of Education and Training in collaboration with the Education Cluster, and were designed to be complementary.

 With GPE’s support, more than 7,600 teaching and learning materials have been distributed to preschools damaged by the cyclone so that the early education curriculum can continue to be taught.